Ejad1/Ejad1/README.md

 - 👋 Hi, I’m EJAD
+- 🌱 A junior frontend developer and programer
-- 👀 I’m interested in ...
+- 👀 I am interested in web development especially in javascript / jQuery
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning laravel
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development Projects
-- 📫 How to reach me ...
+- 📫 Hit me on edoumeyan@gmail.com

 <!---
 Ejad1/Ejad1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.